Student Employment Handbook

 Students receiving tuition benefits provided by Norwich University or its partners are not eligible for additional scholarships.

-Scholarship and other institutional aid eligibility is subject to modification due to verification, change in billable charges, change in Expected Family Contribution (EFC), availability of federal, state, and institutional funds, satisfactory academic progress, registration status, change in lifestyle or major, eligibility for tuition remission/exchange, or receipt of aid from outside sources or government agencies.
-Students approved to live off campus are not charged room and board; financial aid, including scholarship awards, are adjusted according to the new billed charges.
+Scholarship and other institutional aid is subject to modification due to verification, change in billable charges, change in Expected Family Contribution (EFC), availability of federal, state, and institutional funds, changes in tuition and room and board charged by the University, satisfactory academic progress, registration status, change in lifestyle or major, eligibility for tuition remission/exchange, or receipt of aid from outside sources or government agencies.
+Students approved to live off campus are not charged room and board; financial aid, including scholarship awards, is adjusted according to the new billed charges.

 These scholarships are reviewed on an annual basis.